Yellowstone Earthquake Faults Map

-Things to check or prepare before a earthquake -
+Things to check or prepare before a earthquake:

 1. Check your earthquake insurance policy.
-Property and valuables have gone up.
+Property and valuables have gone way up in value to replace.
 Make sure you have enough earthquake insurance coverage.

 2. Make sure you have a wrench near your gas and water values.
 Many companies sell aluminum wrenches that don't weather and can be place outdoors next to your gas value.

-Earthquake proofing latches on cabinets that hold a lot of glass and china would be a good idea.
+Earthquake proofing latches on cabinets that can hold in a lot of glass and china would be a good idea.
 The best earthquake latches are made by a company from Japan.
 They work very well.